miaucl/docker2mqtt/README.md

 ![Screenshot of Home Assistant sensor showing status and attributes.](https://raw.githubusercontent.com/miaucl/docker2mqtt/master/media/ha_screenshot.png)

+## Documentation

+Using `mkdocs`, the documentation and reference is generated and available on [github pages](https://miaucl.github.io/docker2mqtt/).

 ## Dev

 Setup the dev environment using VSCode, it is highly recommended.